Alec Gargett

 Provide sporting clubs and similar clubs and health education services with the funding to provide South Australians with at least one free group lesson per year.

-More diet soft drink than regular soft drink
+More diet soft drink options than regular soft drink options

 (19.6_Healthier_Drinks)